opensafely/doacs-covid19/README.md

 This is the code and configuration for the safety of direct-acting oral anticoagulant (DOAC) prescribing during the COVID-19 pandemic paper released September 2022.

-* The published peer-reviewed paper is available [here](https://www.prescqipp.info/media/6290/hot-topic-safety-of-doac-prescribing-during-covid19-26.pdf)
+* This work has been published as a PrescQIPP Hot Topic report and is available to view [here](https://www.prescqipp.info/media/6290/hot-topic-safety-of-doac-prescribing-during-covid19-26.pdf)
 * Raw model outputs, including charts, crosstabs, etc, are in `released_outputs/`
 * If you are interested in how we defined our variables, take a look at the [study definition](analysis/study_definition.py); this is written in `python`, but non-programmers should be able to understand what is going on there
 * If you are interested in how we defined our code lists, look in the [codelists folder](./codelists/).